 In 1998, the Drinking Water State Revolving Fund (SRF) loan program began providing low-interest loans to nonprofit corporations and governmental entities including municipalities, sanitary districts, and other special districts for the construction of drinking water facilities.
-In 2023, 28 loans and six loan amendments were approved totaling more than \$137.7 million (Table 3).
+In 2024, 33 loans and two loan amendments were approved totaling nearly \$112.6 million (Table 3).

-The interest rates for the Drinking Water SRF Program were 2.75 percent for loans up to 10 years, 3.00 percent for loans up to 20 years, 3.25 percent for loans up to 30 years, and an interim financing rate of 2.50 percent for up to five years.
+The interest rates for the Drinking Water SRF Program for public entity borrowers were 3.25 percent for loans up to 10 years, 3.50 percent for loans up to 20 years, 3.75 percent for loans up to 30 years, and an interim financing rate of 2.50 percent for up to five years.

-Disadvantaged communities were eligible to receive an interest rate below the base rate.
-To qualify as disadvantaged, the water system's monthly residential water bill must be at least \$45 per 5,000 gallons usage for municipalities and sanitary districts or \$70 per 7,000 gallons usage for all other community water systems.
+Public entity disadvantaged communities were eligible to receive an interest rate below the base rate.
+To qualify as disadvantaged, the water system's monthly residential water bill must be at least \$45 per 5,000 gallons usage for municipalities and sanitary districts or \$70 per 7,000 gallons usage for all other public entity community water systems.

 Additionally, the median household income of a disadvantaged community must be below the statewide median household income (MHI).
-Communities with a household income less than the MHI but greater than 80 percent of the MHI were eligible for a 30-year term loan at 3.00 percent interest.
-Communities with a household income between 60 percent and 80 percent of the MHI were eligible for a 30-year term loan at 2.75 percent interest and a 10-year loan at 2.00 percent interest.
-An average household income less than 60 percent of the MHI is necessary to be eligible for a 30-year term loan at zero percent interest.
+Communities with a household income less than the MHI but greater than 80 percent of the MHI were eligible for a 30-year term loan at 3.50 percent interest.
+Communities with a household income between 60 percent and 80 percent of the MHI were eligible for a 30-year term loan at 3.25 percent interest and a 10-year loan at 2.50 percent interest.
+Communities with a household income less than 60 percent of the MHI were eligible for a 30-year term loan at 3.00 percent interest and a 10-year loan at 2.25 percent interest.